Authorities: 1 killed, 5 hurt in California church shooting - NewsBreak

 The shooting was reported shortly before 1:30 p.m. at Geneva Presbyterian Church in the city of Laguna Woods, the Orange County Sheriff’s Department said on Twitter.

-A man died at the scene and a fifth injured person suffered minor injuries, officials said.
+A fifth injured person suffered minor injuries, officials said.
 All the victims were adults.

-Deputies detained a suspect, an adult male, and recovered a weapon, officials said.

-About 30 people witnessed the violence, said Carrie Braun, a sheriff’s spokesperson.
-The majority of those inside the church are believed to be of Taiwanese descent, Braun said.

 Federal agents from the Bureau of Alcohol, Tobacco, Firearms and Explosives were responding to the scene.
 The FBI was also sending agents to the scene to assist the sheriff.